nilfm/pokemon-game/README.md

 + Make txt files for every Pokemon
 + Progress with Player class
 + Make an Enemy class with basic AI
-+ COMBINE CLASSES PLAYER AND GAMESAVE INTO PLAYER